 Land use in the watershed is predominately agricultural with pasture land and row crops occupying most of the watershed.
-Residential development is increasing and in 2011, 37 percent of the watershed was classified as “developed.”
+Residential development is increasing and in 2011, 37% of the watershed was classified as “developed.”

 Snitz Creek is protected for the uses TSF (Trout Stocking) and MF (Migratory Fishes) by the Pennsylvania Department of Environmental Protection (DEP).
 Normally, the stream is stocked with trout three times a year.